 They enable excess power, such as that generated from wind and solar farms, to be traded and shared between countries.
-This ensures renewable energy isn’t wasted and makes for a greener, more efficient power system.
+This ensures that renewable energy isn’t wasted and makes for a greener, more efficient power system.

 An electricity interconnector runs under the sea, underground or via overhead cabling, to connect the electricity systems of two countries.
 It allows the trading and sharing of surplus electricity.
 There are also gas interconnectors, which enable the sharing of natural gas in a similar way.

-When weather conditions mean that supplies from UK wind farms and solar are lower, we’ll be able to draw on carbon-free Norwegian hydro power.
+When weather conditions mean that supplies from UK wind farms and solar are lower, we can draw on carbon-free Norwegian hydro power.
 Meanwhile, on blustery or very sunny days in Britain, our excess renewable energy can be sent via the interconnector to Norway.

-In 2019, interconnectors supplied 8% (25 TWh) of total electricity consumption in Great Britain, rising to 9% in the first six months of 2020.
-66% of this energy in 2019 came from zero-carbon sources.
+In 2022, National Grid's interconnectors supplied 4.8% (13.7TWh) of total electricity consumption in Great Britain.
+Approximately 70% of this energy came from zero-carbon sources.

 The first subsea electricity interconnector entered operations in 1961, linking the UK and France.
 Interconnexion France-Angleterre (IFA), National Grid’s first interconnector, went live in 1986 and also links the UK and France.